gazpachu/joanmira/pages/es/work/2009-12-16---emmebi/index.md

 ![](/work/emmebi/images/1.png)

-As part of my partnership with Website Profesional, I was hired to build a website for EmmeBi (Macchine Per Legatoria), an italian manufacturer of industrial products.
+As part of my partnership with WebsiteProfesional.com, I was hired to build a website for EmmeBi (Macchine Per Legatoria), an Italian manufacturer of industrial products.

-The website was built with Joomla and I customised a template to match the company's brand and their products.
+The website was built with Joomla and I customized a template to match the company's brand and its products.